Stephen E. O’Day is Partner and Head of the Environmental Law, Sustainability and Cannabis Practices at Smith, Gambrell & Russell, LLP.

 Mr. O’Day has handled environmental litigation, consultation and negotiations for over 35 years.
 He advises clients in connection with the full range of environmental issues, including National Pollutant Discharge Elimination System (NPDES) permits and Clean Water Act compliance, Clean Air Act permits and compliance, Resource Conservation and Recovery Act permitting and compliance including solid and hazardous waste treatment, disposal and cleanups, Superfund cleanups, toxic tort claims, Federal Insecticide, Fungicide and Rodenticide Act permitting and compliance, Toxic Substances Control Act compliance, OSHA compliance, water law and other environmental matters.
 He handles administrative proceedings at state and federal levels in connection with issues ranging from usage of real property to compliance with federal and state environmental and safety laws.
 He represents clients in litigation across the country involving environmental matters such as toxic tort litigation, nuisance litigation, hazardous waste cleanups, including sites both on and off the NPL, Clean Water Act citizen suits and compliance litigation, facilities compliance with the Resource, Conservation and Recovery Act, mold litigation, landfill issues and OSHA citation appeals and whistleblower proceedings.
 He also assists clients in environmental issues in real property acquisition and development and the acquisition and sale of operating manufacturing, renewable energy, and other entities and projects.

 Mr. O’Day is a frequent speaker at seminars concerning sustainability, environmental liability and compliance and risk management.
+He frequently speaks at educational symposia and conferences with panel discussions that explore cannabis industry issues including regulatory matters, investment opportunities, product development, and environmental and sustainability concerns, and highlights the astonishing economic opportunities that are emerging as cannabis moves mainstream.
 He has been selected for inclusion in Georgia Super Lawyers and Chambers USA: America’s Leading Lawyers for Business in the area of environmental law since the inception of those lists.
 He has been named as a Best Environmental Lawyer in Corporate Counsel magazine and recognized as one of The Best Lawyers in America® in environmental law.
 Mr. O’Day received the Chattahoochee Riverkeeper’s highest honor, the River Guardian Award, for years of community service in protecting the river that provides Metropolitan Atlanta’s water supply, as well as the James S. Dockery, Jr. Southern Environmental Leadership Award from the Southern Environmental Law Center.
 He was also recognized with the Ogden Doremus Award for Excellence in Environmental Law.
 In 2014, Mr. O’Day received the Award for Service to the Profession of Environmental Law presented by the State Bar of Georgia, Environmental Law Section, of which he formerly served as Vice Chairman.

 Mr. O’Day is now serving on the Green Chamber of the South Foundation Board.
 He is active in the Litigation, Environment, Energy and Resources, and Tort Trial and Insurance Practice Sections of the American Bar Association.